-As a boy, he attended St. Paul’s Cathedral School.
+As a boy, he attended St Paul’s Cathedral School, where he became a choirboy.
 This institution ended up marking the end of his formal education.
-When he left St. Paul’s he immediately went to work for the statistics department of the London office of Standard Oil.
+When he left St. Paul’s, he immediately went to work for the statistics department of the London office of Standard Oil Company, the Anglo-American organization.
 He remained in this job for over eighteen years.
 It was a requirement as he had a family to support.
 De la Mare met and married Elfrida Ingpen, who was at the time the lead in a dramatic production he worked on.
-She was ten years older than him and the couple would go on to have four children together.
+She was ten years older than him, and the couple would go on to have four children together.

 Although he was deeply entrenched in his work and family life, he still found time to write.
 He spent a great deal of time writing poetry while working in the offices of the company.
-De la Mare’s first published story appeared in the journal Sketch, in 1895.
-It was titled, “Kismet.”
+De la Mare’s first published short story appeared in the journal Sketch in 1895.
+It was titled “Kismet.”.

 Later Life and Death

-In 1947 de la Mare had a heart attack and then a second to which he succumbed, in 1956.
+In 1947 de la Mare had a heart attack and then a second, to which he succumbed in June 1956.
 His final year had been spent bedridden.
-He was buried in the crypt of St. Paul’s Cathedral.
+His ashes were buried in the crypt of St. Paul’s Cathedral.